Smart meters and rented property: Can I get a smart meter if I rent?

 If your energy bill is in your name, it's your choice to have a smart meter installed.

-We do reccomend that you let your landlord know before you make the change.
-To help, we've drafted an email template that you can use to notify your landlord of your desire to get a smart meter
+It is reccomended that you let your landlord know before you make the change.
+To help, there are some handy templates below that you can use to notify your landlord of your plans to get a smart meter.

-If your lease says that you need your landlord’s permission to change the meter, Ofgem say they shouldn’t unreasonably prevent this.
+If your lease says that you need your landlord’s permission to change the meter, Ofgem, the energy regulator, say they shouldn’t unreasonably prevent this.

 My landlord pays the energy bills; can I get a smart meter in a rented property?